lonerapier/lonerapier.github.io/content/_index.md

 - exploring
 ---

+Hello friend,

 I always wanted a corner of my own on this wild zoo that we call internet, and finally made one.
-I'm Sambhav and I try to write as much as I can to slow down my brain.
-It's mostly my thoughts and notes which I occassionally write after having some trash thought.
+I'm Sambhav Dusad and I try to write as much to slow down my brain.
+It's mostly my thoughts and notes which I occasionally write after having some trash thought.

-Presently, I work as a Software Engineer at [cred.club](https://cred.club) and have discovered my love for complex engineering and writing.
-I am a big fan of OSS and try to contribute as much as I can to some mind-blowing projects made and maintanined by truly amazing folks.
+Presently, I work as an independent contributor at Pluto working on [[tlsn|Web Proofs]] to any fun software that I find, and have discovered my love for complex engineering and writing.
+I am a big fan of OSS and try to contribute as much as I can to some mind-blowing projects made and maintained by truly amazing folks.
+Previously worked as a Software Engineer at [CRED](https://www.cred.club), did 2 fun internships at [Nethermind](https://www.nethermind.io/) and [konVera](https://konvera.io/).

 My curiosity generally takes me to some unseen and uninviting places.
 Currently, it's all about applied cryptography and privacy.

-I'll try to mold this website into something of my own.
+You'll find me contributing to [ronkathon](https://github.com/pluto/ronkathon), which is what i'm using to learn [[cryptography]] from scratch.